-Take the 200-kilometre drive north of Broome to the Dampier Peninsula and Cape Leveque, where a striking contrast of pindan cliffs, white-sand beaches and clear turquoise waters creates the perfect backdrop to a unique cultural and coastal wilderness adventure.
+Take the 200km trip north of Broome to the Dampier Peninsula and Cape Leveque, where a striking contrast of pindan cliffs, white sand beaches and clear turquoise waters creates the perfect backdrop to a unique cultural and coastal adventure.

 The local Bardi and Nyul Nyul people invite you to discover their traditions and explore their country.
 Go fishing, mud crabbing or learn ancient hunting techniques.
 Taste bush foods, swim in the sparkling waters, go snorkelling, or simply relax and enjoy the wide-open stretches of pristine beaches.